Terradue/api/source/data/concepts/terminology.rst

 Catalogue
 """""""""

-In the :ref:`Data Agency <dataagency>`, this is the module that hosts the service to index, search, update, and delete documents in several indexes.
+In the :ref:`Data Agency <dataagency>`, this is the module that hosts the service to index, search, update, and delete :ref:`entries <entry>` in several indexes.

 .. _index: